 It’s been my experience (not just with patients but with family as well) that seniors tend to have too many items in their homes and often have furniture that is too large for the spaces they are in.

-Both of these tendencies lead to a decreased amount of space for walking which leads to an increased risk for falling.
+Both of these issues lead to a decreased amount of space for walking and lots of trip hazards which leads to an increased risk for falling.

 As difficult as it may be, my tip to you is to work with your elderly parent or loved one to declutter the living spaces as much as possible.
-In the long run, the loss of a few items in the house is worth it to keep them safer and healthier.
+In the long run, the loss of a few items in the house is worth it to make their home a safer place for them.

 Another factor involving organization is the placement of items used daily.